toubiweb-devtools/docker-node-dev-tools/README.md

 Current version includes:
 * node 5.3
 * general tools: wget, vim, sudo
-* node development tools: bower, grunt, cli
+* node development tools: bower, grunt, gulp

 The default docker user is "dev", and has sudo rights without password.

-The default directory is /app
+The default directory is /app/sources

 ## How to use